EasyCrypt/easycrypt/README.md

       $> opam install --deps-only easycrypt
       $> opam install ec-provers
       ```
+      If you are missing `autoconf`, you may run into a problem running `opam install ec-provers`.
+To install it on MacOSX, run `brew install autoconf`.

       If you get errors about OCaml Build failing because it's already installed, the
       check can be skipped with the following: